powturbo/Turbo-Range-Coder/README.md

     - set predictor and parameters at the command line
 * **Asymmetric Numeral Systems**
   * :new:(2023.04) Adaptive CDF rANS Asymmetric Numeral Systems
+###  LICENSE
+- GPL 3.0
+- A commercial license is available.
+Contact us at powturbo [AT] gmail.com for more information.

 ## Usage examples
         ./turborc -e0   file           " benchmark all basic functions using the default simple predictor